Celltrio is A Well-Funded Corporation Shipping Solutions to The Industry.

 The management team is led by two robotics industry and automation veterans, cofounders Charlie Duncheon, CEO, and Dr. Jin-Oh Kim, CTO.

-We just launched with products and solutions ready to ship now!
-You can read our intro announcement here.
+We launched our products in 2018.
+You can read our introduction announcement here.

 Charlie Duncheon, CEO and Cofounder